Petingoso/legion-fan-utils-linux/README.md

 ## Install Systemd Service (optional)

+Note: acpid deamon is needed to systemd service restart when plug in and remove the charger.

 Change the fan curve files on the repo to your liking and run the install.sh script (DONT RUN WITH SUDO)
 Attencion: the presence of zero in the balanced and quiet files is because the queit and balance mode only have 9 and 8 fan point respectively please add zero ultil have 10 lines